 First, it can bring a lot of flavor to your meat.

 Second, the acids can begin to denature, or chemically cook, the proteins on the outside of the meat, possibly resulting in a faster cooking time and minimizing the chance of the meat's drying out.

-A brine is a salt-based solution that is useful for imparting flavor deep into meat through osmosis.
+A brine is a salt-based solution that imparts flavor deep into meat through osmosis.
 Unlike a marinade, brining brings about purely physical changes in the meat.
-Specifically, it carries salt and other flavorings into the cells of the meat.
+Specifically, it carries salt and other flavorings into the meat cells.

-To marinate or brine meat before roasting is completely a personal choice.
-Some of the most wonderful roasts I've ever eaten have been seasoned with nothing more than salt and pepper.
+To marinate or brine meat before roasting is entirely a personal choice.
+Some of the most beautiful roasts I've ever eaten have been seasoned with nothing more than salt and pepper.